sybrew/the-seo-framework/readme.txt

 	* Implemented WordPress 5.4/Gutenberg 9.4 styling guidelines for the post-SEO box editor.
 		* Also improved the painting performance by removing a redundant flexbox wrap.
 		* N.B.
 Advanced Custom Fields overrides the metabox handler styling globally.
 So, that's a thing.
+	* Thanks to cleaning up leftover IE11 support, the Post SEO Settings header-navigation items can now have their text collapse vertically, as was initially intended.
+		* The collapsing now happens 4px before the text touches the icon (instead of 0px).
+Much neater.
 * **Changed:**
 	* The default sitemap colors are no longer dark/green, but WordPress colored (darker/blue), instead.
 	* The "maximum image preview size" copyright directive bug has been fixed by Google.
 Therefore, the restrictions and warnings have been lifted.